Pods vs Buds: Samsung’s Galaxy Buds take on Apple’s AirPods

 Samsung's new Galaxy Buds are giving Apple's AirPods a run for their money.
 Like the AirPods, they are in-ear, truly wireless headphones.
 They have a magnetic charging case that can give you a boost on the go and seamlessly integrate with Galaxy phones.
 Unlike the AirPods ($159, £159 or AU$229), the Galaxy Buds ($130, £139 or AU$249) can charge wirelessly.
-The Galaxy Buds also cost around $30 less in the US.
+The Galaxy Buds also cost less (apart from in Australia).

 Design: AirPods are light, Galaxy Buds are snug